acmesecorg/metacrack/CATALOG.md

 ### Stemming the email address for further values

 The email address of a user can be used to provide further words to be used in an associative attack.
-Generally they provide lower cracks than passwords or usernames, but can still be a good source of words to be used against expensive salted hashes where dictionary attacks are not desirable.
+Generally they provide lower cracks than passwords or usernames, but can still be a good source of words to be used against expensive salted hashes where dictionary attacks are not desirable, especially when combined with dates and numbers in the catalog, or when using a rule.

-Email stemming routine requires a list of line seperated names in a text format.
-It removes and special characters from the email address and then uses any matches to generate additional values.
+The email stemming processor requires a list of line seperated names in a text format.
+It removes special characters from the email address and then uses any matches to generate additional values.
 The derived names are stored in the *Names* field, whilst the original email user is stored in the *Values* field.

 Given the file *names.txt* and running the command following: